 In addition, the following is a list of specific training sessions organized by INSTN at CEA and aiming at strengthening transverse professional skills of PhD students.
 NUMERICS PhD fellows will have the possibility to attend them upon request:

-“Ethics in research and academic integrity” (1 day) aims at providing 1st year PhD students the highest standards of ethics and integrity in the conduct of their research (partnership with Doctoral School).
+“Ethics in research and academic integrity” (1 day) aims at providing 1st year PhD students with the highest standards of ethics and integrity in the conduct of their research (partnership with Doctoral School).

 “Efficient use of scientific and technical information (STI) tools to optimise your PhD work” (1 day) aims at helping the PhD students to start their PhD work efficiently, by making them acquire the methods and tools for accessing scientific information quickly and efficiently.

-“Leading a scientific project” (3 days) is recommended for 2nd year PhD students and aims at helping them acquire methods and tools for managing a scientific project, so that they can optimise their research and strengthen skills that will be needed to work in the industry.
+“Leading a scientific project” (3 days) is recommended for 2nd year PhD students and aims at helping them to acquire methods and tools for managing a scientific project, so that they can optimize their research and strengthen skills that are necessary to work in the industry.

 “Introduction to the business world” (3 days), also for 2nd year PhD students aims at helping them to learn about the business world, to understand business strategies, organisational structures, norms and rules, and vocabulary.
-The course aims at facilitating exchange and future collaboration with the business world.
+The course aims at facilitating exchanges and future collaborations with the business world.

 “Technology transfer and innovation in the industry” (3 days) helps 2nd year-PhD students to participate in innovative projects in the public and private sector.
 The course aims at: (1) making them acquire the methods and tools necessary for technical economical diagnosis of innovative projects and (2) letting them experiment with technology transfer and business development tools.